hyperledger/identus-cloud-agent/docs/docusaurus/secrets/secret-storage.md

 ### Vault
 Vault is a secrets management service developed by HashiCorp.
+It can be used as the default secret storage for the PRISM Platform as well as for authentication and account management.

+**NOTE**: The PRISM platform must not be dependent on the Vault service and must be able to use other services for the same purposes

 ### Agent
-PRISM Agent is a service that provides an APIs to interact with the PRISM Platform.
+PRISM Agent is a service that provides an APIs to interact with the PRISM Platform and use the SSI capabilities.

 ### Wallet
-Logical component fo the Agent that holds secrets.
+Logical component of the Agent that holds secrets and provides the logical or physical isolation of the data.

 ## Technical Overview

 ### PRISM Agent Logical Isolation
 Each instance of the PRISM agent needs to have access to the secrets but must be isolated from other agents at the same environment.
-Vault namespaces are used to achieve this goal, so each agent has its own namespace and can access only its own secrets.
 For horizontal scalability the group of agents can be configured to share the same namespace, so they can access the same secrets, but they still need to use different Vault account to authenticate themselves to the Vault service.

 ### PRISM Agent Authentication